National Rifle Association (United Kingdom): 1990s–present

 Through the 1990s and 2000s, the NRA experienced falling membership and financial difficulties.
 Although the 2002 Commonwealth Games saw some capital investment to the Bisley facilities, other facilities including the accommodation and camping ablutions declined, with the NRA making significant redundancies in 2011 and 2012.

+In 2006, the NRA founded the National Association of Target Shooting Sports (NATSS) working group in association with the National Small-bore Rifle Association and Clay Pigeon Shooting Association, to explore the practicalities and benefits of a merger between the bodies.
+The project was shelved in July 2009 following the withdrawal of the CPSA, followed by the NRA.

 In 2013, new management within the NRA saw a wholesale change in approach to estate management and membership.
 Controversially, leases for clubhouses on Bisley Camp were increased significantly.
 One tenant fought a high profile battle in the media - having rejected the outcome of arbitration.
 This episode was misreported in national press as involving the "Regimental Clubhouse" of the Artists Rifles Regiment, but the Artists Rifle Club had in fact vacated the building in 1967 and had no connection with the new tenant.

 As a result of lease controversies, Conservative MP Adam Holloway referred the NRA to the Charity Commission in 2019.
 The Commission had no concerns with the NRA's seeking market rates for rents and leases, but issued formal regulatory advice when it found the NRA had more generally acted outside its charitable objects by promoting civilian recreational shooting.

 In 2020 the Charity Commission stated that the association had made progress and withdrew the decision in April 2022.